 Darius is a former high school literary and feature writer that loves reading books, listening to music, and watching movies.

 If you have never heard of Avatar: The Last Airbender, also known as Avatar: The Legend of Aang or ATLA, you should know that it is one of the best animated television series ever created.
 It's an animated show that originally aired on Nickelodeon.
-Many would assume the show is mainly catered to children, due its parent channel being heavily reliant on far younger demographics.
+Many would assume the show is mainly catered to children, due to its parent channel being heavily reliant on far younger demographics.
 However, that presumption would be selling this series short.
 Anyone will love and enjoy this show, no matter what their age is.

 While the series originally aired between 2005-2008, I watched the series way back in 2012-2014 with reruns on Nickelodeon.
 I always looked forward to this show on the weekends.
 When they decided to have marathons of it, I never changed the channel.
-It's one of those shows that people are willing to get sucked into and go down the rabbit hole of theories, fan fictions, and shipping wars.
+It's one of those shows that people are willing to get sucked into and go down the rabbit hole of theories, fan fiction, and shipping wars.
 It was easy for fans to invest part of their lives into these debates.
-There are dozens of articles and videos out there that analyze every detail on this series.
+There are dozens of articles and videos out there that analyze every detail of this series.
 It is common to see Avatar events at various conventions.

 There are even video games, comics, and literary pieces that are inspired by Avatar.
 As its viewers and popularity grew over time, it was eventually adapted into a live-action film.
-There is also a sequel series, Avatar: The Legend of Korra, that deserves its own separate spotlight.
+There is also a sequel series, Avatar: The Legend of Korra, which deserves its own separate spotlight.

 A Little Background